Posted by Daniela ● 12 October 2017

 While activity during the Times Top 100 period is key, if your aim is to get further up the table then having an all-year-round presence on campus and online is important to ensure your brand is front of mind among final year students.

-If you’re looking to take your Times Top 100 attraction strategy to the next level, get in touch below as we’d be happy to help!
+If you’re looking to take your Times Top 100 attraction strategy to the next level, get in touch as we’d be happy to help!

 Topics: Industry Insights